themrungruangkul/test-codex-pd/README.md

 # PD Transition Matrix Model Service

 This project scaffolds a Probability of Default (PD) modeling service that leverages the transition matrix methodology.
-The repository provides a production-ready structure for managing data, engineering features, training models, and orchestrating end-to-end pipelines.
+The repository provides a production-ready structure for managing data, engineering features, computing transition matrices, and orchestrating end-to-end pipelines.

 ## Project Structure